 You're the new kid on the block.
 While your manager may take you around and introduce you to some colleagues, you'll probably need to take some initiative and reach out to others.
 Doing so establishes you as friendly colleague.

 Some of your neighbors may make an effort to welcome you, but if they don't, introduce yourself first.
 All you need to do is say, "I'm so and so.
-I just started in department X. Nice to meet you."
+I just started in the X department.
+Nice to meet you."

 You probably discussed your overall ambitions in your interview, but don't expect your manager to remember everything you said.
 She probably has some expectations for you as well, and she may not have outlined everything the role demands.
 In the first couple weeks, schedule a meeting to sit down and chat.
 Ask about her expectations of you, and share your expectations for the position.
 Make a point of discussing long-term goals, too.
 She may be able to help with your career trajectory.
 If she's a good manager, she will certainly make that effort.

 You may have spent the better part of your career at another office.
 That doesn't mean you should constantly remind the other employees.
 One of the worst things you can do as a new hire is constantly bring up your old office and how people did things there.
 Frankly, nobody cares.
 This is a different company with a different culture, and if you constantly bring up your old job, your colleagues will wonder why you changed jobs at all.

 Instead, focus on how this company does things.
 Look for opportunities to have new experiences.
 Do your colleagues go out for happy hour nearby?
 Join them.
 Are some holidays a big deal?
 Rev up your enthusiasm, and start decorating your cubicle.